lucasn/music-streaming-app/README.md

-# Music Streamming App :headphones:
+# Music Streaming App :headphones:
 This is the final project of the Web Development course from the Computer Engineering Program at Federal University of Ceará (Brazil).

 ## The application :computer: